Normalised/ProkDrumsEditor/index.md

 NOTE : All drum types use .prk files but they can only be loaded into the correct module.

-Please report bugs, crashes and feature requests as a new 'issue' here - https://github.com/Normalised/ProkDrumsEditor/issues
+Please report bugs, crashes and feature requests as a new 'issue' [HERE](https://github.com/Normalised/ProkDrumsEditor/issues)